tarwn/lessthandot-hugo/blogs/content/posts/2010-07-06-virtual-lab-setting-up-database-mail-on.md

 Profiles are used to represent a set of email addresses which allows us to represent a single person (or system) with multiple fail-over accounts.
 If an error occurs when the system is attempting to send mail from the first account in a profile, it fails to the next and retries, continuing until it either runs out of accounts or successfully sends it's message.

-Lets enter a Profile Name of “The Accidental Admin”.
+Lets enter a Profile Name of "The Accidental Admin".

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/DatabaseMail/orig/03_config.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/DatabaseMail/02_config.png" alt="SSMS DatabaseMail Wizard" /></a><br /> DatabaseMail Wizard in SSMS